TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 - The restart guard blocks all three recovery branches.
 - The self-recovery `for:` delay is long enough that the recovery cycle's own turn-off does not fire it.
 - Simultaneous triggers (two entities unavailable in the same instant; stale and unavailable firing together) produce exactly one recovery cycle.
-- The cycle is one-attempt-per-freeze; the timer is not auto-restarted after the staleness branch fires.
+- The cycle is one-attempt-per-wedge across all three detectors: the unavailable and scheduled recovery branches cancel the heartbeat timer at the moment of cycle, so the freshness detector does not fire a second cycle for the same wedge.
 - The `treat_off_as_offline` input correctly extends the offline detector to `off` transitions when enabled, and leaves the default (unavailable/unknown only) behaviour unchanged when disabled.
+- Failure notification fires when the cycle does not recover the device by the end of the settle window, does NOT fire when the device recovers in time, and is correctly disabled by default.
+The self-recovery branch does not run failure notification.

 **Verified in production:** pending.
 The Panorama deployment starts on the living room FP2 in lighter mode with the active window enabled.